lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 };
 ```

 As you can see all the `VulkanModel`s instances will be stored in a `StringHashMap` indexed by its identifier.
-As it has been shown before, each `VulkanMesh` instance has two buffers, one for positions and another one for the indices.
-These buffers will be used by the GPU while rendering but we need to access them from the CPU in order to load the data into them.
-We could use buffers that are accessible from both the CPU and the GPU, but the performance would be worse than buffers that can only used by the GPU.
+As it has been shown before,
+each `VulkanMesh` instance has two buffers, one for positions and another one for the indices.
+These buffers will be used by the GPU while
+rendering but we need to access them from the CPU in order to load the data into them.
+We could use buffers that are accessible from both
+the CPU and the GPU, but the performance would be worse than buffers that can only used by the GPU.
 So, how do we solve this?
-The answer is by using intermediate buffers:
+The answer is
+by using intermediate buffers:

 1. We first create an intermediate buffer (or staging buffer) that can be accessed both by the CPU and the GPU.
-This will be our source buffer.
+This will be our source
+buffer.
 2. We create another buffer that can be accessed only from the GPU.
 This will be our destination buffer.
 3. We load the data into the source buffer (the intermediate buffer) from our application (CPU).
 4. We copy the source buffer into the destination buffer.
 5. We destroy the source buffer (the intermediate buffer).
 It is not needed anymore.

-This will be done in the `init` function inside `ModelsCache` class.
-Keep in mind, that it should be used at the initialization stage as a bulk loading mechanism (more efficient).
-Copying from one buffer to another implies submitting a transfer command to a queue and waiting for it to complete.
-Instead of submitting these operations one by one, we can record all these commands into a single `VkCmdBuff`, submit them just once and also wait once for the commands to be finished.
-This will be much more efficient than submitting small commands one at a time.
+This will be done in the `init` function inside `ModelsCache` struct.
+Keep in mind, that it should be used at the initialization stage as a
+bulk loading mechanism (more efficient).
+Copying from one buffer to another implies submitting a transfer command to a queue and waiting
+for it to complete.
+Instead of submitting these operations one by one, we can record all these commands into a single `VkCmdBuff`, submit
+them just once and also wait once for the commands to be finished.
+This will be much more efficient than submitting small commands one at a
+time.

 The `init` function starts like this: